susyjam/MicrosoftAzureML/Azure Machine Learning Engineer Capstone Project/README.md

 ### Task

-In this project I seek to predict the mortality (death event) caused by Heart failure using serveral supervised machine learning techniques to predict the binary class for the target/label `DEATH_EVENT`.
+In this project I seek to predict the mortality (death event) caused by Heart failure using serveral supervised machine learning techniques to predict the binary class for the target/label DEATH_EVENT.
 The dataset contains individual clinical information of patients as described in the data attributes above.
 All the features in the dataset would be used in this project.

 ### Access

-  1. For Logistic Regression + Hyperdrive run, the dataset is accessed directly from the URL in the `train.py` script using `TabularDataFactory.from_delimited_files()`
+  1. For Logistic Regression + Hyperdrive run, the dataset is accessed directly from the URL in the train.py script using TabularDataFactory.from_delimited_files()

-  2. For Azure Auto ML run, the dataset is read using `Dataset.Tabular.from_delimeted_files()` from the **UCI** repository URL and registered as an Azure tabular dataset in the workspace.
+  2. For Azure Auto ML run, the dataset is read using Dataset.Tabular.from_delimeted_files() from the **UCI** repository URL and registered as an Azure tabular dataset in the workspace.
 The registered tabular dataset is then accessed by the Azure Auto ML configuration settings for the run.

 # Automated ML